We’re sharing 35 ideas to decorate your door for Easter this year, you’ll find some fun DIYs and cute decor from some of our favorite shops.

 We put together our own easter door decoration this year for under $40.
 Using a hanging basket that is perfect for the door, we filled it with faux florals.
 To give it an Easter theme we used light colors like baby blues, whites, and pinks.
 You could even add some bunnies or birds to the basket if you wanted.

 Sometimes it’s just easier to buy an easter wreath, and this one from Target is adorable.
 It’s colorful and sure to make a statement.
-It’s also possible to DIY yourself with a little hot glue and a few supplies.
+But you can use this as inspiration and do it yourself with a little hot glue and some felt.

 Moss Covered Bunny Door Hanger